duo-labs/cloudmapper/README.md

 Commands
 --------
 - Delete (d): Select a node and click the eye with a slash through it to delete (ie. hide) it.
 Click the eye to undelete (unhide) all deleted nodes.
 All nodes connected to a deleted node will get a black border.
-If you double-click on a node with a black border, it's deleted neighbors will be undeleted.
+If you double-click on a node with a black border, its deleted neighbors will be undeleted.
 ![Deleted node](docs/images/deleted_node.png "Deleted node")

 - Highlight (h): Select a node and click the symbol of the connected nodes to highlight the neighbors of a node.
 Click the inverse symbol to unhighlight the neighbors.
 Highlight neighbors makes it easier to see which nodes are connected.